 Exploiting e-infrastructures such as the GÉANT network, data can be streamed from each telescope and correlated in real-time.
-This updated technique yields results in a matter of hours, rather than the weeks it takes with the traditional technique of recording data to disk and physically shipping them for processing.
+This updated technique yields results in a matter of hours, rather than the recording data to disk and physically shipping them for processing.
 The fast turnaround provides astronomers with a better tool for studying supernovae, gamma-ray bursts and other so-called transient activity that might otherwise be missed.